Irrational CFTs from coupled anyon chains with non-invertible symmetries?: 2-coupled anyon chains

 in full analogy with the existence of two dimensional representations for the invertible non-abelian symmetry $D_4=(\mathbb{Z}_2\times\mathbb{Z}_2)\rtimes \mathbb{Z}_2$, where the rightmost $\mathbb{Z}_2$ acts by permuting the actions of the first two.\footnote{Consider the two-dimensional Hilbert space spanned $|\sigma \rangle\otimes |1\rangle$ and $|1 \rangle\otimes |\sigma\rangle$, the symmetry acts on it as

 One can easily see that the two-dimensional Hilbert space does not have an invariant subspace under the action of the above matrices.
 The two states, therefore, should have the same energy.
-The precise mathematical statement is related to the G-extension of modular tensor categories, see for example~\cite{delaney2019fusionrulespermutationextensions}.
-We will leave a rigorous study of this symmetry to future work.}
+The precise mathematical statement is related to the G-extension of modular tensor categories, see for example~\cite{delaney2019fusionrulespermutationextensions,Benjamin:2025knd}.
+We will leave a rigorous study of this symmetry to future work.} The upshot of this analysis is that CFT$_1$ is a candidate for a UV completion of two decoupled 3-state Potts models whose leading irrelevant interactions are described by \eqref{actionfield2}.